magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_the-training-of-the-heart.md

 [^1]: Ajahn Mun: probably the most respected and most influential
     meditation master of this century in Thailand.
-Under his guidance the ascetic forest tradition ( ) became a very important tradition in the revival of Buddhist meditation practice.
+Under his guidance the ascetic forest tradition (*dhutaṅga* *kammaṭṭhāna*) became a very important tradition in the revival of Buddhist meditation practice.
 The vast majority of recently deceased and presently living great meditation masters of Thailand are either direct disciples of the Venerable Ajahn or were substantially influenced by his teachings.
 Ajahn Mun passed away in November 1949.

 [^2]: Ajahn Sao: Ajahn Mun’s teacher.